 Fast fact: The best acne face wash is almost always NOT an acne face wash.
 Whaaa?
 Yup.
 Think of the last cleanser you used for your acne-prone skin—I’m willing to bet it was vaguely citrusy, tingly, sudsy, maybe left your skin tight and a little sting-y?
 Yeah, those are all very bad things.
 All of those ~feelings~ are not signs that your face wash is “working”—they’re red flags that your acne-fighting cleanser is potentially f*cking up your skin and making your breakouts way, way worse.

 Because your face wash should feel like nothing.
 Actual boring nothingness.
 Yet for some reason, since the dawn of puberty, we’ve all been led to believe that the key to getting rid of acne is by dousing it in “cooling” or “energizing” or “refreshing” (read: incredibly harsh) formulas—when in reality, those are the exact things that can trigger more acne.

-Wait, face wash can make acne worse?
+Wait, face wash causes pimples?

-What is the best cleanser for acne, then?
+What is the best cleanser for acne?

-Everyone's skin is different, so if you’re currently following a skincare routine designed for you by your dermatologist, stick with it.
+Again, everyone's skin is different, so if you’re currently following a skincare routine designed by your dermatologist, stick with it.
 But in general, when it comes to face washes for acne-prone skin, Dr. Gohara says the gentler, the better.
-“It might go against everything your brain tells you, but the best face wash for acne is a creamy, gentle, hydrating cleanser, with no active ingredients."
+“Acne-prone skin is inherently dry, irritated, and inflamed, which means you need to treat it gently and load it up with moisture to help decrease breakouts,” she says.
+“It might go against everything your brain tells you, but the best face wash for acne is a creamy, hydrating cleanser with no active ingredients."

-('You Might Also Like',)
+You Might Also Like